shpak86/aegis/README.md

 ```

 ## Aegis Token
 There are two challenges available - chaptcha and js-challenge.
+After passing the test client receives a unique token `AEGIS_TOKEN`.
+Token is associated with client's fingerprint and can be used only by the client which passed the original challnge.
+This mechanism makes impossible to share token between bots or pass the cahllenge by the solver host and send tokens to the crawlers.

 ### Captcha
 To obtain a token, the client should select images by the text description.